-This stunning Family Dog poster is by the graphic art team of Stanley Mouse & Anton Kelley. the poster design is the original zebra man image which was borrowed a month later Gary Grimshaw for a Grande Ballroom poster.
-The boldly colored poster was used to promote a September 1966 show by Quicksilver Messenger Service and the 13th floor elevators.
+This stunning Family Dog poster is by the graphic art team of Stanley Mouse & Anton Kelley.
+The poster design is the original zebra man image which was borrowed a month later by Gary Grimshaw for a Grande Ballroom poster.
+The boldly colored poster was used to promote a September 1966 show by Quicksilver Messenger Service and the 13th-floor elevators.
 FD-28

 Bill Graham Fillmore Poster